 Python

 Python has a bunch of talent mainly because of its uncomplicated syntax.
-This is one of the reasons why giants like Facebook and Google extensively use Python to develop their technologies.
+This is one of the reasons why giants like Facebook and Google extensively use Python to develop their backend technologies.
 Python is also used as the default language for many popular data science training courses.

 Furthermore, Python’s popularity drives its usage and hence more people try to learn it.
 You can also build and deploy MVP quite efficiently by leveraging its rich libraries.